sgoldt/hidden-manifold-model/Readme.md

 1. libscmpp.h is a library containing utility functions to create and train two-layer neural networks.
-2. lowdim.cpp contains the actual experiments.
+2. hmf.cpp contains the actual experiments.
 It offers many parameters and flags to control experiments.

 Compilation